hacoo/dougchess-cpp/README.md

 install the Minichess framework, which provides a frontend for interacting with the AI.

+Additionally, Dougchess makes use of Boost Chrono for time managment.
+To install, on Ubuntu:

+> sudo apt-get install libboost-chrono-dev

 To download and install libzmq 3, look here: http://zeromq.org/intro:get-the-software

 The minichess AI framework can be found here: https://github.com/CodeRect/teaching-minichess